ATH25/Java8Plus/README.md

   - Cannot be used for fields, method parameters, or return types.
   - Example exercises: replacing explicit type declarations with {@code var}, demonstrating inferred types for collections, maps, and loop variables.

+- String API Enhancements (Java 11)
+  Java 11 introduced several new and improved String methods for more powerful text processing:
+  - {@code isBlank()}: Returns true if the string is empty or contains only whitespace.
+  - {@code lines()}: Splits the string into a stream of lines, handling all line terminators.
+  - {@code strip()}, {@code stripLeading()}, {@code stripTrailing()}: Remove whitespace (Unicode-aware) from both ends, the start, or the end of the string.
+  - {@code repeat(int)}: Returns a new string consisting of the original repeated the specified number of times.
+  - Example exercises: Checking for blank strings, splitting into lines, trimming with Unicode support, and repeating text for formatting or testing.
 ## Upcoming Topics

 - And more...